RobertGonzales1/Homelab/README.md

 Question: Why is every docker project you use in its own Linux VM?
 Answer: Easier for me to backup and restore using Proxmox Backup Server.
 Also I dont trust Portainer one day not paywalling how many docker containers you can run in each instance.

+Question: Why not Use Ansible to Update the Docker Containers?
+Why Use Watchtower?
+Answer: The Ansible Playbook I was using kept Renaming the Docker Container Image Names to a String of Random Letters and Numbers, Causing the Next Update pass to Fail.
+Watchtower keeps the Image name intact.

 ---
 ## 💻 Tech Stack
 AI <br>